shmuz/far_plugins/doc/README.txt

   Set of utilities for FAR Editor
 ====================================

-1. Prerequisites:
-   LuaFAR binaries (lua5.1.dll and luafar3.dll, available as a separate download) must be present under some directory on PATH.

-2. Installation:
+1. Installation:
    Create a directory under %FARHOME%\Plugins, extract files and subdirectories into it, then restart Far.

-3. The following utilities are included:
+2. The following utilities are included:
    -- Sort Lines
    -- Reformat Block
    -- Multi-Line Replace